Learn more about our safety protocols and procedures for joining us at a campus for Sunday worship services.

 An inherent risk of exposure to COVID-19 exists in any public place where people are present, therefore, our campuses and environments have incorporated appropriate mitigating protocols and procedures in consultation with guidance from the CDC, and in compliance with state and local guidelines.
 As would be appropriate for any fluid situation, we assess and evaluate these procedures on a regular basis.

-We have limited capacity in our auditoriums and ask people to maintain 2-3 seats in between families or groups.
-We also adjusted our service times to allow for extra time in between services to provide ample time for traffic flow and to minimize crowd congestion.
+We have adjusted our service times to allow for extra time in between services to provide ample time for traffic flow and to minimize crowd congestion.
 Our staff at each campus will continue to monitor service attendance/volume and respond accordingly.
-Note: advanced registration is required for kids attending our KidsPoint environments.

-Our updated COVID Protocols for Sunday services are outlined below, effective May 9, 2021.
+Our updated COVID Protocols for Sunday services are outlined below, updated July 26, 2021.

 Wellness Anyone that is experiencing symptoms, has been around anyone that is unwell, and/or is in a higher risk category, is asked to remain at home and watch services online.